Claude Opus 4.5Batch 1

 "You can't prepare yourself, as I mistakenly believed as a young person, equip yourself with a theoretical apparatus for the future...
 I don't think you can, so to speak, equip yourself, because I think things take you from the back basically and surprise you."

-7. Conversational Science — Thinking Out Loud
+7. — Thinking Out Loud

 "Never restrain yourself; say it, even if it is completely stupid and ridiculous and wrong, because just uttering it gets it out into the open.
 And someone else will pick up something from it."